jamii/jamii.github.com/_posts/2010-12-08-optimising-texsearch.markdown

 ```

 This is a lot simpler than my previous approach, which required some uncomfortable reasoning about overlapping regions in quasi-metric spaces.

-It is instructive to compare texsearch with other math search engines.
-Texsearch is effectively a brute force solution that gave us an ok search engine search engine with minimal risk.
-It has minimal understanding of LaTeX and no understanding of the structure of the formulae it searches in.
-[Uniquation](http://uniquation.com/en/) accepts only a small (but widely used) subset of LaTeX but understands the structure of the equation itself and so can infer scope and perform variable substitution when searching.
-I am not sure yet how much content they are indexing or how well they handle searching within full LaTeX content but hopefully this approach can scale up to big corpuses.
-[Hoogle](http://haskell.org/hoogle/) is a search engine for haskell types which can handle even more sophisticated equivalences than uniquation thanks to its specialised domain.
-[ArXMLiv](https://trac.kwarc.info/arXMLiv/) is developing tools for inferring semantic information from LaTeX content in order to convert it to Semantic MathML, which is much easier for search engines to handle.

-So, in summary, LaTeX is a pain in the ass.